mikr13/system-design-interview/README.md

     * IP Hash: Routing based on client IP.
       * Cookie-based: Load balancer adds a session cookie in the client’s browser to ensure future requests from the same session go to the same server.
       * Session Affinity: The application server generates a session ID, and the load balancer keeps track of this session to route requests accordingly.
-* **Health checks**: Load balancers monitor server health and remove unhealthy servers from the pool.
+* Health checks: Load balancers monitor server health and remove unhealthy servers from the pool.
-* **Scaling**: Horizontal scaling by adding more servers or vertical scaling by upgrading existing servers.
+* Scaling: Horizontal scaling by adding more servers or vertical scaling by upgrading existing servers.

 ---